Elections and Administration

 The Town Clerk maintains the voters roll for Bolton.
 This includes the addition of newly registered voters; the removal of those who have passed away or moved out of the area; and the update of those who change party affiliation.

 Voter registration in Bolton has never been easier than it is today.
-You may visit the Town Clerk’s Office in Bolton Town Hall and complete a voter registration form in person.
-Or, you may obtain a mail-in voter registration form from the Town Hall lobby, the Bolton Public Library, United States Post Offices and various other locations throughout the state.
-Mail-in forms also may be obtained by calling the State Elections Division at (800) 462-VOTE.
+Mail in Voter Registration Forms can be found on-line: http://www.sec.state.ma.us/ele/elepdf/2013-Voter-reg-mail-in.pdf Or, you may obtain one from the Town Clerk's Office in Town Hall, the Bolton Public Library, United States Post Offices and various other locations throughout the state.
 In addition, the state registries of motor vehicles, social service agencies and military recruitment offices provide voter registration services.
+Further voter Registration information can be found at: http://www.sec.state.ma.us/ele/eleifv/howreg.htm

 Any person who is a Massachusetts resident, a United States citizen and will be eighteen years old as of the next election is eligible to register to vote.
 You do not need a drivers license or any other form of identification to register.
 However, when you sign the registration form, you must attest, under the pains and penalties of perjury, that you are legally eligible to register and that the information you provide is accurate and truthful.
 The penalty for fraudulent registration has increased recently to a fine of ten thousand dollars or imprisonment for up to five years or both.
 When you register, you may choose to become a member of a political party, select a designation for a political organization which has not achieved party status in the state, or choose to become an "un-enrolled" voter (commonly